Skip to main content

 General FAQs: Understanding the Basics

-What exactly is a Cyber Recovery Plan?
+What exactly is a Cyber Recovery Plan or runbooks?

-Cyber Recovery Plansβ€”a new tool that transforms recovery from a slow, manual process into an automated, threat-aware operation.
+Cyber Recovery Plans—a new tool that transforms recovery from a slow, manual process into an automated, threat-aware operation.
 While traditional disaster recovery is built for power outages or hardware failures, this feature is specifically engineered to defeat modern cyber threats.

 It has two modes:

 1. Scheduled Cyber Recovery Testing (SCRT): Think of this as a Fire Drill for your data.
-The system automatically runs a test on your schedule (Quarterly, half-yearly, or Yearly) to make sure everything works perfectly before an emergency happens.
+The system automatically runs a test on your schedule (Quarterly, semi-annually, or Yearly) to make sure everything works perfectly before an emergency happens.

 2. Live Incident Recovery (LIR):This is your Emergency Button.
 If an attack occurs, this plan restores your critical operations into a secure environment, preventing re-infection and getting you back to business fast.

-For more information, see <Get Started>.
+For more information, see Get Started with Cyber Recovery Runbooks.

 What is the "Sandbox" (Isolated Recovery Environment)?

 Imagine a digital quarantine room.
 The Sandbox is a secure area where your virtual machines are turned on, but they are not allowed to talk to the internet or your main office network.
 This ensures that if there is still a virus on the backup, it cannot spread.
+This is applicable for VMware resources only.

 How does the system know the backups are "clean"?